Tax resistance in the United States: Conscientious objection from the Amish

-The Amish have a strong tradition of mutual aid and believe that purchasing insurance betrays distrust in God's providence and in the community of believers.
+The Amish have a strong tradition of mutual aid and believe that purchasing insurance betrays distrust in God and in the community of believers.
 The original name of the Social Security system was "Old Age, Survivors, and Disability Insurance", and Amish people interpreted it as a forbidden form of insurance.
 Because of this, when the U.S. government extended the Social Security system to cover farmers in 1955, many Amish refused to participate, and the government responded by seizing their property.
 After some farmers had bank accounts seized, others closed their accounts.
 When the government tried to levy checks due to the resisters from the milk processing cooperatives they sold their milk to, the cooperatives (also in Amish hands) refused to hand over the checks.

 The government was then reduced to seizing livestock.
 In a celebrated case in 1961, the government seized Valentine Byler's horses during Spring plowing.
 Asked about this insensitivity to Byler's livelihood, the district I.R.S.
 Chief of Collections answered, "Plowing never occurred to me.
 I live in an apartment."
 Byler received messages of support from around the country, and the press took up his cause.

-The struggle would continue for a decade.
-Legislation that would exempt the Amish from the Social Security program was introduced in Congress at least as early as 1959, and some of the resisters took the unusual step (unusual for the Amish) of petitioning the government in 1961.
+Legislation that would exempt the Amish from the Social Security program was introduced in Congress at least as early as 1959, and some of the resisters took the unusual step (for the Amish) of petitioning the government in 1961.
 In 1965, the United States changed the Social Security law in a way that exempted self-employed Amish people from having to pay into the Social Security program.